chaberko-lbbe/clec-poolseq/README.md

 We computed coverage per base using bedtools, as in [Analysing coverage](#Analysing-coverage).

-Using the gff, we created a table to keep only exonic part, with gene annotation.
+Using the gff, we created a table to keep only exonic part, with gene annotation:
 ```
 gtffile <- file.path("/your-path/GCF_000648675.2_Clec_2.1_genomic.gff")
 library(ape)